jonathanhogg/flitter/docs/builtins.md

 ## File functions

+`glob(` *pattern* `)`
+: Return an *n*-vector of strings representing file paths matching the given shell "glob" pattern.
+Files are matched relative to the directory containing the running program.

 `csv(` *filename* `,` *row* `)`
 : Return a vector of values obtained by reading a specific *row* (indexed from *0*) from the CSV file with the given *filename*;